-- a.
+a.
 Reviewed internal audit plan as proposed by the outsourced internal auditors, Messrs.
-Deloitte Enterprise Risk Services Sdn Bhd ("Internal Auditors"), for the financial year of 2021 of the Group and the Company to ensure the adequacy of the scope and coverage of the work. - b.
-Reviewed the internal audit reports presented by the Internal Auditors on their findings and recommendations. - c.
-Reviewed the progress of the implementation of corrective action plans agreed by the management on all significant audit issues.
+Deloitte Enterprise Risk Services Sdn Bhd ("Internal Auditors"), for the financial year of 2022 of the Group and the Company to ensure the adequacy of the scope and coverage of the work.

-Audit and Risk Management Committee Report
+Audit and Risk Management Committee Report (Cont'd)